Review: Zhumell Z100 Telescope (Now Discontinued)

-The Zhumell Z100 is one of the cheapest decent telescopes you can buy, and great for users of any skill level.
+The Zhumell Z100 was one of the cheapest decent telescopes you could buy—priced around £100— before it was discontinued.
+It was great for users of any skill level.

 The Zhumell Z100 was amazing for the money, though it was relatively limited in how much you could upgrade it.